JuliaDynamics/ExercisesRepo/README.md

 The datasets that are used in the book exercises are contained in the `timeseries` folder, all being in the same text-based format.
 The same folder contains information of where this data is coming from: `data_explanations.md`.
 Some data are generated from simulations in the script `generating_code.jl`.

 ## Multiple choice questions
+Multiple choice questions that we use during lecturing to increase student involvement are in the `multiple_choice` folder.

 ## Figures
 The code that creates the figures of our book is in the `figure_generation` folder.
 Notice however that some figures were made with (or enhanced by) PowerPoint and thus we do not share this here.

+The figures themselves are located in the `plots` directory.

 ## Interactive applications, videos, extra plots
-In the folder `animations` we provide animation-related scripts (which are self-documented by comments).
+In the folder `animations_code` we provide animation-related scripts (some of which are self-documented by comments).
 These provide the following extras that we use while lecturing the various chapters:
 * launch interactive applications
 * create videos

-* create additional plots not included in the book
+We have also recorded videos for easier access, stored in `animations_videos`.